Fletman/fletbot-twitch/README.md

   - Example: `!fletalytics`

 ### Bot Protection
 Channels can opt in/out from Fletbot's bot account protection system.
-Bot usernames are pulled from a maintaned list and banned from every channel where the protection is active.
+Bot usernames are periodically pulled from a maintaned list and banned from every channel where the protection is active.
 - Opt in: Whisper `!fletprotect <channel name>`
 - Opt out: Whisper `!fletunprotect <channel name>`
 - Note: opt in/out commands are currently only available to bot owners